NG-ZORRO/ng-zorro-antd/docs/getting-started.en-US.md

 #### Import component module

-Finally, you need to import the component modules that you want to use into the `app.module.ts` file.
+Finally, you need to import the component modules that you want to use into the `app.module.ts` file and [feature modules](https://angular.dev/guide/ngmodules/feature-modules).

 Taking the following `NzButtonModule` module as an example, first import the component module: